 Tiffany Rouse is The Red Barn’s Assistant Director.
 Tiffany has a bachelor’s degree from the University of Alabama and a Master’s of Public Administration from the University of Alabama at Birmingham.
 She has worked with multiple local non-profit organizations in variety of different roles.
 Even though she doesn’t have much horse experience, she loves the atmosphere of the barn and the people that work there.
 Tiffany is married with one daughter.

 Shannon Horsley is our Office Manager.
-Shannon is new to working around horses, but has worked for many years at other nonprofits.
 She became acquainted with the barn when her 8-year-old son, Gabriel, began taking lessons.
 Shannon saw the immediate, drastic change in her son’s self-esteem and became sold on the benefits of horseback riding for children!
 Shannon graduated from UAB with a Bachelor’s degree in Criminal Justice and is one of the first individuals in Alabama to become a Certified Volunteer Administrator.

 Grace Butler is The Red Barn’s Program Coordinator.
-Grace has been an office manager and preschool teacher for the past seven years.
+Grace has been an office manager and preschool teacher for the past eight years.
 She has also worked extensively in her church’s ministries.
 Grace keeps the weekly riding schedule organized for both students and volunteers.
-Her family moved frequently growing up, so she knows what it feels like to be the new kid.
 Grace has a unique ability to make new students and volunteers feel welcome at the barn.
 She has been married to her husband Kyle for 12 years and they have two daughters, Selah and Rylee.

 Katherine Mazzara is our Administrative Assistant.
 Katherine graduated in 2011 from the University of Alabama at Birmingham with a Bachelor’s degree in Political Science.
 She is currently pursuing her Master’s in Public Administration at UAB.
-While new to working around horses, she has experience working with children and families.
 Katherine works in the office at The Red Barn and assists with administrative tasks.
 She is excited to learn more about non-profit management and the day to day operations of an agency like The Red Barn.

 Shelley Jones is a speech pathologist and holds a certification as an autism specialist by the Alabama State Department of Education.
 She has been involved in animal assisted therapy for almost twenty years, and especially loves working with horses.
 She is a PATH registered level instructor, and is also a CHA certified instructor for both typically developing and individuals with disabilities.
 Shelley has also been a Special Olympics Equestrian Coach.